sarveshmann/cse15l-lab-reports/lab_report_3.md

 5
 ```

-**Explanation:** Here the command `grep -c` searches for the lines that that contain the given pattern "treatment" and prints out the count of all line that contains it.
-In this case, the count is 5 (printed on the very left).
+**Explanation:** Here the command `grep -c` searches for the lines that contain the given pattern *"treatment"* and prints out the count of all lines that contain it.
+In this case, the count is 5.

 > Example #2